Cut Tari

-Cut Tari Aminah Anasya (born 1 November 1977) is an Indonesian soap opera actress, model, and presenter of Aceh-West Sumatera descent.
+Cut Tari Aminah Anasya (born 1 November 1977) is an Indonesian soap opera actress, model, and presenter.

 Career

 Her acting career began when she was invited by Harry de Fretes to guest star in the comedy soap opera Dongeng Langit.
 She then got an offer to appear in Sisi-Sisi Dunia in a supporting role.
 She has also appeared in the soap operas Perjalanan, Melati, Doaku Harapanku, Kafe Biru, Dewi Fortuna, Tersanjung, and Rosalinda.

 Personal life

 Cut Tari Aminah Anasya was born on 1 November 1977, in Jakarta.
-She is the third child of four siblings of Teuku Joesransjah.
+She is the third child of four siblings of Teuku Joesransjah and is of Aceh-Minangkabau descent.
 She graduated in Stamford College, Jakarta.
-She married Johannes Yusuf Subrata on 9 January 2004 and divorce in 2014.
+She married Johannes Yusuf Subrata on 9 January 2004 and divorced in 2014.
 They have one daughter named Sydney, born on 10 October 2007.